 3. Compare Options

 With a budget in mind, you can start comparing the options available in the market.
 Take the opinion of your friends in the restaurant business to narrow down your list.
 Always ask for free demos to help you understand the features and determine the ease of use.
-Remember to take the opinion of your staff and management before finalizing on any system.
+Remember to talk to your staff and management before finalizing any system.